Ruby allows many different ways to execute commands or sub-processes. Here I will list few of them

 Another difference is that

-returns true if the command was successfully performed ( exit status zero ) .
+system returns true if the command was successfully performed ( exit status zero ) .
 It returns false for non zero exit status.
 Returns nil if command execution fails.

 exec :